 The Arkansas Coalition Against Sexual Assault provides a 24 hour Sexual Assault Crisis Response Hotline.
-The hotline telephone number is (800) 977-5776.
-Additional services include: Free and confidential assistance for all victims of sexual violence; Compassionate accompaniment for victims needing medical help; Comfort and support for victims going through the criminal justice system; Crisis counseling and support groups for victims and families; Information and referrals to available community resources; Community public education on sexual violence issues; Training for volunteers and other professions serving victims.
+The hotline telephone number is (800) 656-4673 and the website can be located at https://acasa.us.
+Additional services include:

+- Free and confidential assistance for all victims of sexual violence - Compassionate accompaniment for victims needing medical help - Comfort and support for victims going through the criminal justice system - Crisis counseling and support groups for victims and families - Information and referrals to available community resources - Community public education on sexual violence issues - Training for volunteers and other professions serving victims.